-The more room you provide for your Carpet Chameleon the better.
-A longer enclosure will also allow you to provide a warm end and a cooler end for your chameleon’s well-being.
+The more room you provide for your Carpet Chameleon, the better.
+A longer and larger enclosure or chameleon cage also allows you to provide a warm end and a cooler end for your chameleon’s well-being.

-- It is possible to keep pairs in a large cage for a short time but not advisable as not all pairs are compatible.
-So watch them carefully at the outset.
+- It is possible to keep pairs in a large chameleon cage for a short time but not advisable as not all pairs are compatible.
+So, watch them carefully at the outset

-Best known pet enclosure suppliers offer enclosure kits specially designed for Chameleons.
-For example, there is the Zoo Med Reptibreeze Chameleon Kit.
+Best-known pet enclosure suppliers offer enclosures and kits specially designed for chameleons.
+For example:

-Other options are the Zoo Med Reptibreeze Open Air Screen Cage and the Zoo Med ReptiBreeze LED Deluxe Open Air Aluminum Screen Habitat.
+- Zoo Med ReptiBreeze LED Deluxe Open Air Aluminum Screen Habitat

 Video On Bioactive Terrariums For Carpet Chameleons

 Carpet Chameleons do not need any specific substrate.
-But, flat newspaper, paper towel, coconut fiber, potting soil with no added chemicals, or perlite work well.
+But, flat newspaper, paper towel, coconut fiber, potting soil with no added chemicals, or perlite works well.

 Plants & Branches